himansh107/VSDCMOS_labs/README.md

     - Oxide thickness varies
     - Id varies with change in oxide thickness (inversely proportional)

 To perform the lab we use the code below.
-Note that the width of the PMOS is very large as compared to NMOS.
+Note that the width of the PMOS is huge as compared to NMOS.
 This is done to simulate the process variation in W/L <br>

 ```bash
 *Model Description